triblatron/dagui/README.md

   * tooltips
 * Support different mouse cursor
   * small image
+  * property of a widget
+* Support mouse enter and leave events
+  * start and stop operation
 * Support tables
   * configurable alternating background colours
   * tooltips to show full text of cells where it is truncated